 If the name didn't intimidate you, the picture might, but stay strong.
 I promise it's not as bad as its first impression looks.

 These are the different lines for the Ichimoku and what they represent:

-Red line (Tenkan Sen): Tenkan means "change" and this is also referred to as the turning line.
+The red line (Tenkan Sen): Tenkan means "change" and this is also referred to as the turning line.
 It's derived from averaging the highest high and lowest low from the past 9 periods.

-Green line (Chikou Span): Chikou can mean "after the fact".
+The green line (Chikou Span): Chikou can mean "after the fact".
 This is the lagging line.
 It is today's closing price placed 26 periods behind.

 Orange & Purple lines (Senkou Span): Senkou means forward.
 Senkou line A is determined by averaging the Tenkan and Kijun lines and plotted 26 periods ahead.
 Senkou line B is calculated by averaging the highest high and lowest low for the past fifty-two periods and placed 26 periods ahead.

-The Cloud (Kumo): The cloud is the closed in area formed by Senkou A and B. It is also referred to as the Kumo.
+The Cloud (Kumo): The cloud is closed in area formed by Senkou A and B. It is also referred to as the Kumo.